papermoonio/polkadot-ecosystem-docs-draft/docs/build-on-polkadot/parachains/asset-hub/asset-conversion.md

 If there is no existing liquidity pool for an asset on Asset Hub, the first step is to create a liquidity pool.

-The asset conversion pallet provides the `create_pool` extrinsic to create a new liquidity pool.
+The asset conversion pallet provides the `createPool` extrinsic to create a new liquidity pool.
 It is used to create an empty liquidity pool along with a new `LP token` asset.

 !!! note
     A testing token with the asset ID `1112` and the name `PPM` was created for this example.